benshuailyu/benshuailyu.github.io/_teaching/2021-Fall-teaching.md

 title: "How to write a paper in science and engineering"
 collection: teaching
 type: "Lecturing"
-date: 2020-09-10
+date: 2021-09-13
 venue: "Peking University, College of Engineering"
 location: "Beijing, China"
 ---

-This course was taught to first-year postgraduate students at Peking University.
+This course is being given to first-year postgraduate students at Peking University.